barahaw/HealthCareSys-NoSql/README.md

 - Cache alerts in Redis if heart rate > 120
 - Retrieve alerts from Redis
 - Aggregated endpoint to fetch all data from MongoDB and Redis
+- **AP-like and CP-like MongoDB usage:** Patient and doctor creation is immediate and does not guarantee strong consistency (AP).
+Updates to related collections (like adding a patient to a doctor's list) are fire-and-forget (AP), but vital sign alerting can be made CP-like (strong consistency) by ensuring all DB and Redis operations succeed before responding.

 ## Technologies Used